 - Language problems, such as trouble finding the name of familiar objects

 - Losing interest in things previously enjoyed and flat mood

 - Personality changes and loss of social skills

 As AD becomes worse, symptoms are more obvious and interfere with the ability to take care of oneself.
 Symptoms may include:

 - Change in sleep patterns, often waking up at night

-- Delusions, depression, agitation
+- Delusions, depression, and agitation

 - Difficulty doing basic tasks, such as preparing meals, choosing proper clothing, and driving

 - Forgetting details about current events

 - Forgetting events in one's life history and losing self-awareness